gothicmuppet/action_taimanin/index.md

 - Green bar = health
 - blue bar = defense bar

+# Quest mode
+Story
+- This is where everyone begins.
+I think there is like 13 chapters.

+Daily
+- Split into 4 sections: best one is gold

+Event
+- Seasonal events; great for various prizes and gems

+Time Attack
+- Uses BP instead of AP
+- Gains

+# Arena
+- Need at least 3 characters to form a team
+- Battle Arena where you spend BP instead of AP.
+- You can get various items the higher the rank you climb.
+- Basic goal is to just reach Top Rank.
+It resets every week.

 # Supporters
 ![supporter pic](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse4.explicit.bing.net%2Fth%3Fid%3DOIP.o_nE7M-o0K73wkjtTl0tSAHaDV%26pid%3DApi&f=1)
 - Comes in 3 classes and 3 rarities